AalokeCode/aaloke.com/README.md

 # My Personal Portfolio

 Here is the source code of my personal portfolio.
 This website is specifically crafted and designed to fit my needs and my design style.
-I upload Blogs, Projects and some newsletters soon.
+I will soon upload Blogs, Projects and some newsletters soon.

 Here is the live deployment of my personal portfolio [Live Preview](https://aaloke.com)